Intriguing New Research Examines Unique Grooves Carved Into Bones 35,000 Years Ago In A Cave In Galilee

 Archaeologists note that items recovered from other areas, including animal horns and other bone vessels, along with stone vessels, are strikingly similar in nature to the group that would have carved grooves into the Levantine deer bones.

-They have determined that after these individuals left Europe and arrived in Galilee that their culture lasted for only a short period of time, although it is also highly plausible that in the end they may have mixed with other groups, thus ending their own special and unique group as shown by the carved symbols on the deer bones.
+They have determined that after these individuals left Europe and arrived in Galilee, their culture lasted for only a short period of time, although it is also highly plausible that in the end, they may have mixed with other groups, thus ending their own special and unique group as shown by the carved symbols on the deer bones.

-Rabinovic stated that trying to determine the precise purpose of these carved deer bones is still a mystery to archaeologists, despite the underlying symbolism attached to them.
+Rabinovich stated that trying to determine the precise purpose of these carved deer bones is still a mystery to archaeologists, despite the underlying symbolism attached to them.

 “Likewise, at the end of each observation like this, the question remains: What were these items really used for?
 This is the most fascinating part – trying to understand behavior not necessarily tied to survival.”